 An amplified and provocative orange-infused red tone, Mandarin Red is a dynamic force.

 Similarly, you could also experiment with Red Oxide flooring throughout the house just like this one.
-It is one of the heritage flooring you can use especially if you want to go for something vintage inspired and occasionally switch up your decor to a fall theme.
+It is one of the affordable classic heritage flooring option that you can use if you want to go for something vintage inspired and occasionally switch up your decor to a fall theme.

 Finally, when it comes to bold colors , I usually prefer the occasional statement pieces that instantly bring life to a not so neutral palette.
 In the above picture, the sofa and the chair both are statement pieces while the room as a whole is fairly neutral, making the colors stand out even more.